 While it may seem like they’re well below the miniature, standards are actually in the same dog intelligence class.
-In other words, they learn commands roughly as quick as the mini.
+In fact, they learn commands roughly as quick as the mini.
 Plus, a Standard will be just as obedient.

 There are a ton of popular dog breeds in the same intelligence class as the Mini and Standard Schnauzers.
-For example, the class includes both Welsh Corgis, Cocker Spaniel, Bernese Mountain Dog, Pomeranian, Collie and many more.
+The class includes both Welsh Corgis, Cocker Spaniel, Bernese Mountain Dog, Pomeranian, Collie and many more.

 Are Giant Schnauzers Smart?

 The Giant Schnauzer, as you may have guessed, is both the largest and least intelligent of the three sizes.
 Weighing in at 60 to 80 pounds and towering up to 28 inches tall at the shoulder, these dogs are huge, and there’s no denying it.

 Though they’re ranked the 35th smartest dog breed, they’re not far behind the Miniature and Standard variation.
 In reality, Giant Schnauzers are just one intelligence class below – listed as “above average intelligent dogs.”

 In terms of learning and obedience, they’re not far behind either.
 The Giant Schnauzer is able to learn a new command with just 15 to 25 repetitions.
 Plus, they’re also able to obey a known command 70% (or better) of the time.